ljw1004/vbspec/vb/statements.md

 ### While...End While and Do...Loop Statements

 A `While` or `Do` loop statement loops based on a Boolean expression.
 A `While` loop statement loops as long as the Boolean expression evaluates to true; a `Do` loop statement may contain a more complex condition.
 An expression may be placed after the `Do` keyword or after the `Loop` keyword, but not after both.
-The Boolean expression is evaluated as per Section 11.19.
+The Boolean expression is evaluated as per Section [Boolean Expressions](expressions.md#boolean-expressions).
 (Note: this does not require the expression to have Boolean type).
 It is also valid to specify no expression at all; in that case, the loop will never exit.
 If the expression is placed after `Do`, it will be evaluated before the loop block is executed on each iteration.
 If the expression is placed after `Loop`, it will be evaluated after the loop block has executed on each iteration.
 Placing the expression after `Loop` will therefore generate one more loop than placement after `Do`.
 The following example demonstrates this behavior:

 ```vb
 Module Test